SolidCaterpillar/SWEN303-Group-Project-Part-1/Part-2/test-plan.md

 * Moments of confusion

 These would primarily focus on the functionality of the website.
 By identifying pain points, we can iterate on these findings to improve user experience.

+Moments of confusion were a metric that we found useful when conducting discount usability engineering.
+By quantifying moments of confusion, we can mesaure how long it takes users to recover from errors.
+To do this, we can take our recordings and count the time it takes users to recover from moments of confusion.
+One negative to this approach could be that it may be time-consuming to identify and record these errors.
+It may also be subjective as to whether a moment is one of confusion or just a loss of focus for example.

 If we were to use eyetracking, we should consider collecting the data and presenting them in the form of heatmaps, this would provide understanding of how our app captures user attention.
 By identifying gaze patterns or user blindess of components, we can recognise and redesign our app to account for a user's attention within the app.